UV-1999/uv-1999.github.io/notes/philosophy.md

 ## Logical Proofs
 A proof is a series of implications.

-**Principles of explosion:**
+**Principle of explosion:**
 Let say : “no pigs can fly” and “there are flying pigs” “There are flying pigs or There exist unicorns.”
 This statement is true in the above inconsistent system of axioms.
 The truth value of “there are flying pigs” is one and the truth value of “unicorns exists” is say x.
 So the combined truth value is one But also “no pigs can fly”, so the truth value of “there are flying pigs” is now zero.
 But since the combined Statement is true.
 Unicorns must exist.
 So using inconsistent axioms, we can prove anything, any nonsense.
 In the same manner we can simultaneously prove that unicorns don't exist.
 So if we start with inconsistent axioms, we will reach self-contradicting theorems and results.

-**Proof by contradiction or “reduction to absurdity”** If something absurd (statement is both true and false at same time) follows then the premise must be false.
+**Proof by contradiction or “reduction to absurdity”**: If something absurd (statement is both true and false at same time) follows then the premise must be false.
 This follows from the principle of explosion.

-**Proof by induction is modus ponens applied many times.**
-Base case is verified to be true, the inductive step is proved, then all else is modus ponens ad infinitum.
+**Proof by induction is modus ponens applied many times.**: Base case is verified to be true, the inductive step is proved, then all else is modus ponens ad infinitum.

 The **Münchhausen trilemma** is that there are only three ways of completing a proof: